bsandmann/blocktrust.CredentialWorkflow/docs/Actions/IssueW3CCredentialAction.md

 5. The signed credential is stored in the workflow outcome
 6. The credential can be accessed by subsequent actions in the workflow

-## Technical Details

-The IssueW3CCredential action:

-1. Uses the `CreateW3cCredential` command to build an unsigned credential
-2. Uses the `SignW3cCredential` command to sign the credential
-3. Stores both the unsigned and signed versions in the workflow context
-4. Automatically adds credential metadata like issuance date and type
-5. Validates all parameters before creating the credential

-## Integration with Other Components

-The action integrates with:

-- **Issuing Keys System**: Uses tenant-managed keys from the [Issuing Keys Settings](../Settings/IssuingKeysSettings)
-- **Workflow Context**: Reads input parameters and stores the resulting credential
-- **Parameter Resolution**: Supports dynamic values from trigger inputs and previous actions

-## Use Cases

-The IssueW3CCredential action is ideal for:

-1. **Identity Credentials**: Create ID credentials, membership cards, or access passes
-2. **Qualification Credentials**: Issue certificates of achievement or qualification
-3. **Authorization Credentials**: Generate permission or authorization proofs
-4. **Attestation Credentials**: Create verified statements about attributes or properties

 ## Example Configuration

 A typical configuration might include: